Informative Essay Guide

 4. Exploring Causation (Cause-Effect Essay)

-The cause-effect essay sub-type heavily relies on authoritative data and provides only information that can be checked.
+The cause-effect essay subtype heavily relies on authoritative data and provides only information that can be checked.

 Topic example: “Encapsulating the causality of Covid-19 lockdowns.”

-Thesis statement example: “The coronavirus pandemic has forced the world to live in turbulence, with the governments implementing abrupt lockdowns based on low vaccination rates and high hospitalization–and especially lethal–cases; such decisions ultimately led to economic stagnation and population’s distrust in authority’s idleness and short-sightedness.”
+Central claim example: “The coronavirus pandemic has forced the world to live in turbulence, with the governments implementing abrupt lockdowns based on low vaccination rates and high hospitalization–and especially lethal–cases; such decisions ultimately led to economic stagnation and population’s distrust in authority’s idleness and short-sightedness.”

 ⇓ Check an Example Below ⇓